Yankees vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has put up 31 hits with nine doubles, a triple, three home runs and 21 walks.
-He has driven in 17 runs with five stolen bases.
+- Ramirez has nine doubles, a triple, three home runs, 22 walks and 17 RBI (33 total hits).
+He's also swiped five bases.

 Ramírez Recent Games